 The emergence of COVID-19 has had a profound effect on the world, and the Whakatāne District and our communities are no exception.
-As with other emergency events, the Council will need to respond appropriately to any future outbreaks of COVID-19, which will impact the level of service we are able to provide.

-For the purposes of budgeting and planning our work over the next ten years, we have made the assumption that there will be no further major resurgences of COVID-19 (i.e. which would impact our work plan or services).
+As with other emergency events, the Council will need to respond appropriately to any future outbreaks of COVID-19, which will impact the Level of service we are able to provide.
+For the purposes of budgeting and planning our work over the next 10 years, we've made the assumption that there will be no further major resurgences of COVID-19 (i.e. which would impact our work plan or services).

-Other funding and resourcing pressures facing our District include:
+Funding and resourcing pressures facing our district include:

-- Time-bound opportunities to leverage significant central government co-funding opportunities - Interest rates which are at historic lows and are expected to remain low for some time. - Limitations on available funding tools and levers - Inflation, cost increases and service procurement challenges
+- Time-bound opportunities to leverage significant central government co-funding opportunities. - Interest rates are at historic lows.
+The New Zealand economy has thus far come through COVID-19 more strongly than had initially been expected and as a result, there are signs of inflationary pressures.
+General commentary from both the Reserve Bank and commercial banks are forecasting interest rate increases over the coming years. - Limitations on available funding tools and levers. - Inflation, cost increases and service procurement challenges.